 Site characterisation requires a wide range of services, particularly in the environmental and geoscience fields, which Assystem is able to cover in full.

-The scope of the fields observed during the site characterisation phase calls for a wide range of expertise and engineer profiles: in geology, geophysics, geohazards, topography, meteorology, hydrogeology, environment, seismology, civil and nuclear engineering, , etc. In addition to the diversified skills of the teams, the collection of information requires cutting-edge equipment, such as laser remote sensing or LIDAR, a remote measurement technique carried on board of an aircraft, which scans surface with a very high level of accuracy.
-All these collected information –as maps, graphs, tables, lists, reports, etc.- in spatial and non-spatial data forms are digitilised for better traceability.
-They are structured and organised in a database, thus can be consulted by all teams, in real time and from anywhere as long as internet connection is available.
+The scope of the fields observed during the site characterisation phase calls for a wide range of expertise and engineer profiles: in geology, geophysics, geohazards, topography, meteorology, hydrogeology, environment, seismology, civil and nuclear engineering, etc. In addition to the diversified skills of the teams, the collection of information requires cutting-edge equipment, such as laser remote sensing or LIDAR, a remote measurement technique carried on board of an aircraft, which scans surfaces with a very high level of accuracy.
+All this collected information –as maps, graphs, tables, lists, reports, etc.- in spatial and non-spatial data forms are digitalised for better traceability.
+They are structured and organised in a database, and can therefore be consulted by all teams, in real time and from anywhere as long as an internet connection is available.

 “It is crucial to digitise all the data gathered from the site characterisation studies.
 To this end, Assystem has developed WebGIS, a specific software program capable of collecting a wide range of data, then having them analysed and interpreted by experts to develop scalable and adaptable field models” says Dr. Altay.

 WebGIS software is a powerful asset for site characterisation missions.
-It’s a simple interface makes it possible to update, centralise and secure all the data collected on the sites.
-Each member of the project team can access the project data he or she needs, generate images and maps by using the data, and monitor the overall progress of the project.
+It is a simple interface which makes it possible to update, centralise and secure all the data collected on sites.
+Each member of the project team can access the project data they need, generate images and maps by using the data, and monitor the overall progress of the project.

 Valuable support throughout the project cycle

-Characterising a site requires a very good understanding of the environment and the complex processes involved.
+Characterising a site requires an excellent understanding of the environment and the complex processes involved.
 A technology-independent engineering company like Assystem, which has a very strong safety and compliance culture and is recognised for its experience in this pre-construction phase, is a major asset.

-In practice, Assystem’s teams are able to intervene on all or part of the needs, to offer strategic and/or operational support tailored to the client’s needs – from the study of the sites to the obtaining of the permit and the supply of the preparatory elements for construction, anywhere in the world.
+In practice, Assystem’s teams are able to intervene on all or part of the requirements, to offer strategic and/or operational support tailored to the client’s needs – from the study of the sites to the obtention of permits and the supply of the preparatory elements for construction, anywhere in the world.
 In addition to this expertise, Assystem’s teams can also support their clients to manage all environmental risks and to identify and implement sustainable solutions to their projects.
-They offer environmental monitoring, support and compliance services.
+They offer environmental monitoring, support, and compliance services.

 In Uzbekistan, Assystem was asked to support the energy transition program launched by the country.
 Within this framework, the team of experts has elaborated and provided a preliminary safety report (PSR), in order to advise the local agency on the choice of a site for the development of a nuclear energy program.